alenanicole/alenanicole.github.io/project1.md

     </body>
 </html>
 ```
 **'theend.html' is balanced.
-However, it contains no links and contain visit any webpages**
+However, it contains no links and contain visit any webpages.**
 <br> <br>
 ```html
 // pokemon.html